Introduction to Linux traceroute

-The complexity of tracing a route of a packet moving from source to destination depends on the number of interaction that packet has to face in the route.
+The complexity of tracing a route of a packet moving from source to destination depends on the number of interactions that packet has to face in the route.
 For an instance, in case a LAN is been used, the path traversed might be somewhat simple.
 The LAN might comprise of a server and at the max, 2 routers.
-But what if WAN is used, there is presence of different locations, numerous routers and gateways.
-In using traceroute, there are suites of TCP/IP protocol which are used.
+But what if WAN is used, there is presence of different locations, numerous routers, and gateways.
+In using traceroute, there are suites of TCP/IP protocols that are used.
 Using these protocols, User Datagram Protocol (UDP) packets are sent for analyzing the route which would be taken.

-Now the question is how would traceroute know what the minimum hops or TTL value is that would be required for reaching to the destination.
-As an iterative process, the traceroute will start sending UDP starting with TTL value as 1, till either the packet has reached the destination or maximum value of hops allowed is reached, i.e. 30.
+Now the question is how would traceroute know what the minimum hops or TTL value are that would be required for reaching the destination.
+As an iterative process, the traceroute will start sending UDP starting with TTL value as 1, till either the packet has reached the destination or the maximum value of hops allowed is reached, i.e. 30.

 Examples of Linux traceroute

-Now, we will look at how do we interpret an output of traceroute.
+Now, we will look at how do we interpret the output of the traceroute.

 In the output, the first line has the following information: